rax-incubate/gcp-image-processing-example-app/Readme.md

  * Cloud AI is fun.
 Not the same as Calvin and Hobbes but fun :-)

- * Start simple and then pile on.
+ * Start simple and then add to it.
 It is amazing what momentum brings when you have little wins.
 Conversely, knowing when to stop is important as well.
 There are lots of these cool APIs but not all will be revelant for your examples.

  * GCP services are great to experiment with.
 There are lots of online examples to get you started.